danieltebor/cs3642-assignment-four/README.md

 ```

 ## Accuracy and Runtime Results
 Two models were trained.
 The first had a topology of 4-2-3.
 The second had a topology of 4-6-3.
 There was no bias input in the input layer because each layer output has a bias that is added to its weighted sum.
 Both models had a RelU activation function for the hidden layer and a softmax output layer.
 The loss function used was cross entropy.
-SGD was used with a learning rate of 0.005, a momentum of 0.3, and a weight decay of 0.0001.
+For the 4-2-3 model, SGD was used with the parameters of 0.01 learning rate, 0.3 momentum, and 0.0001 weight decay.
+For the 4-6-3 model, SGD was used with the parameters of 0.001 learning rate, 0.3 momentum, and 0.00001 weight decay.
 These parameters gave good accuracy results.
 The training loop was run 10000 times to average the results.
 This was done using the following algorithm:

 ```python
 avg_model_one_accuracy = 0.0